gml7/Lundquist-CMOR438-Spring2025/Supervised Learning/Neural Network/README.md

 ## Considerations
 Overfitting is a concern in supervised learning.
 Overfitting is when a machine learning model learns the training data too well, including its noise and details, which makes it perform poorly on new, unseen data.
 But clearly to assess if a model works, one needs labeled data.
 A common approach is to split labeled data into a training set and a testing set.
 You train the model on the training set, then use the error in the model's performance on the testing set to assess the accuracy of the model.

+## Implementation
+Check the `NeuralNetwork.ipynb` notebook for a demonstration of a neural network on the FashionMNIST dataset.